metrorailings/OwlBlog/content/posts/week-13-circa-picks.md

 ***

 **Arizona covers if**
-the team shows up fully prepared coming off the bye, something that's never happened under Kliff Kingsbury
+the team shows up fully prepared coming off the bye, something that's never happened before under Kliff Kingsbury
 \- AND -
 Matt Nagy insists on Andy Dalton passing the ball.

 **Chicago covers if**
 their run/pass ratio favors the ground game.
 Chicago needs to wholeheartedly commit to running the ball against an Arizona defense vulnerable against opposing rushers.
+The weather being particularly nasty this Sunday should help them in that regard.

 ***